function61/hautomo/pkg/ezstack/docs/differences-to-zigbee-steward.md

 - Fixed serious issue where [ZNP accidentally drops received frames](https://github.com/dyrkin/znp-go/issues/1)
 - Most of the launched goroutines didn't have clear semantics for when they are stopped.
-Those were replaced with Go-idiomatic `context.Context` and we usually track if goroutine stops unexpectedly and if that's fatal for the whole, we stop the component tree.
+Those were replaced with Go-idiomatic `context.Context` and we usually track if goroutine stops unexpectedly and if that's fatal for the whole, then we stop the component tree.
 - Binary struct decoder didn't have error return, i.e. it "always succeeds", although that couldn't be futher from the truth for untrusted data coming in from the network.
 - Added support for setting ext pan ID